Shaienn/http_server/Readme.md

 `http_server_test_stand_app:run_load(10, 1).` - will start 1 connection per second until 10 connections are not started.

-When test is complete the report is generated:
+When test is complete then report is generated:

 ```
 --------- REPORT START ---------